-Figure 4.1Error!
-Reference source not found. shows the shipping routes associated with the Mary River Project.
+Figure 4.1 shows the shipping routes associated with the Mary River Project.
 These routes have been established based on safe navigation, as well as environmental factors.

 In order to ensure that all tonnage chartered for operation in Milne Inlet is in compliance with the Baffinland Shipping and Marine Wildlife Management Plan, all vessels that utilize Milne Port must comply with Baffinland environment, health and safety policies and general site rules while on route to, and while anchored within the Port.